How Emma Roberts Became Chanel Oberlin—and the Iconic Shoes That Defined Her Scream Queens Era

 Emma Roberts in a Burberry dress, Elie Saab shoes, a Cecelia bag, and Carla Amorim jewelry at the World Premiere of "Scream 4"Emma Roberts in a Burberry dress, Elie Saab shoes, a Cecelia bag, and Carla Amorim jewelry at the World Premiere of “Scream 4” at the Grauman’s Chinese Theater on April 11, 2011, in Hollywood, California (Credit: DFree / Shutterstock)

-Her lovably bitchy Chanel #1 was sorority president of Kappa Kappa Tau at Wallace University, navigating the reemergence of a 20-year-old murder mystery involving a serial killer dressed as the Red Devil mascot, who begins targeting the sorority members.
+Her lovably bitchy Chanel #1 was the sorority president of Kappa Kappa Tau at Wallace University, navigating the reemergence of a 20-year-old murder mystery involving a serial killer dressed as the Red Devil mascot, who begins targeting the sorority members.

 The show featured a star-studded cast that included Ariana Grande, Billie Lourd, and Abigail Breslin as her minions and fellow Chanels #2, #3, and #5 (#4 died from meningitis).